ABEDAVIDscripts/High-Volume_Query_Performance_Optimization_and_Security_Architecture/README.md

 - Diagnose query performance bottlenecks
 - Apply targeted, evidence-based SQL optimizations
-- Design and enforce enterprise-grade database security
+- Design and enforce production-grade database security
-- Validate improvements using execution plans and role-based testing <br>
+- Validate improvements through execution plans and role-based testing <br>

-Rather than designing a schema from scratch, this project intentionally begins with performance and security debt, reflecting how databases evolve in real organizations.
+Instead of designing a schema from scratch, this project starts from an inherited system with performance and security debt, reflecting how databases typically evolve in real organizations.

 <br>